scalahub/DemoPaperWallet/README.md

 // above is a byte array encoding the raw Tx val parsed = new TxParser(signed).getTx // creates a Tx object
 ```
+## Acknowledgements
+Thanks to Arubi from #bitcoin-dev (Freenode) for providing several test vectors.